 77% of online shoppers use reviews to make a purchasing decision.
 If your customers are looking for opinions on you, make it easier for them to find out how awesome you are by embracing your presence on online review sites.

 Claim your listings.
 Ask customers to post about their great experiences with you.
 Yes, some negative reviews may slip in there, but wouldn't you rather be an active participant in achieving a positive online reputation than take a passive role in maintaining a lackluster one?

 Using GetListed.org as an accuracy report provides huge opportunity to see where you could add additional listings, claim listings, and update or add missing content like your website URL.
 Folks, there’s no point in having a listing if there is no URL.

 Local businesses do have the power to have a top presence in the SERPs, but like any effort to gain and maintain organic visibility, it's hard work.

 If you can start checking a few of these tactics off your marketing to-do list every month, though, your website will see great improvements in online visibility.

 If you'd like to learn more about how to improve local SEO for your business, check out this free, on-demand webinar with David Mihm and me.

-Editor's Note: This post was originally published in December 2011 and has been completely revamped and updated for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in December 2011 and has been updated for comprehensiveness.